snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

 exponential, beta, and gamma distributions, then Askey polynomials can be directly applied.
 If correlation or other distribution types are present, then additional techniques are required.
-One solution is to employ nonlinear variable transformations as described in Section `1.5 <#theory:uq:expansion:trans>`__ such that an Askey basis can be applied in the transformed space.
+One solution is to employ :ref:`nonlinear variable transformations <theory:uq:expansion:trans>` such that an Askey basis can be applied in the transformed space.
 This can be effective as shown in :cite:p:`Eld07`, but convergence rates are typically degraded.
 In addition, correlation coefficients are warped by the